Computing & ICT, Business Studies & Economics

 The courses we run

-Computer science is a compulsory subject and is taught to all of our students at KS3 and students will follow either the GCSE Computing course from OCR or Edexcel GCSE ICT through to public examination level.
+Computer science is a compulsory subject and is taught to all of our students at KS3 and students will follow either the GCSE Computer Science from OCR or a Certificate in Digital Applications through to public examination level.

 Within the sixth form, Information Communication Technology is a very popular choice with students making good progress and many going on to study IT and computing related courses at university level.
-Our A level course is the OCR A' level ICT and our vocational offering is the Cambridge Technicals.
+Our sixth form courses are the AQA L3 Cyber Security course the Cambridge Technical Award in ICT.

 Learning from home and useful websites